 Now, let's play ball!

 Congratulations on completing the effective "first inning" of my multipart Playbook series.
-You're now seasoned enough to be ready to play a league on your own, but worry not, I'll have plenty more tips coming to help you master your league -- you'll naturally want to quickly become a perennial league champion, right?
+You're now seasoned enough to be ready to play a league on your own, but worry not, I have plenty more tips to help you master your league in the other eight installments -- you'll naturally want to quickly become a perennial league champion, right?

-Future "innings" will more deeply examine ESPN league types and tips to win them, how to structure and succeed in an auction, how to best prepare for your draft, trading tips for success, intermediate strategies, leaguewide trends to consider, advanced statistics and Statcast tips, and how to identify secret pockets of value within your league's player pool (including individual player tips).
+The next eight "innings" more deeply examine ESPN league types and tips to win them, how to structure and succeed in a salary-cap league, how to best prepare for your draft, trading tips for success, intermediate strategies, leaguewide trends to consider, advanced statistics and Statcast tips, and how to identify secret pockets of value within your league's player pool (including individual player tips).

-It's going to be a heck of a ride.
+It's one heck of a ride.
 Buckle up, sit back and enjoy!
 You'll never look at baseball the same way again.